ccritne/PendulumVerlet/README.md

 # PendulumVerlet
-View of oscillations of pendulum with approximation of Verlet.
+View of oscillations of pendulum with integration of Verlet.